Dynatrace/dynatrace-otel-collector/internal/testbed/integration/combinedload/README.md

 ### Running the tests

-After the above steps are completed, the E2E tests can be run.
+After the above steps are completed, the load test can be run.

-Note that the tests will, by default, use the following `kubeconfig` path: `/tmp/kube-config-collector-e2e-testing`.
+Note that the test will, by default, use the following `kubeconfig` path: `/tmp/kube-config-collector-e2e-testing`.
 This path can be modified by setting the `KUBECONFIG` environment variable (in case you have a local kind cluster with the kube config located in `~/.kube.config`).
 Also, if you are using `podman`, the collector image will be prefixed with `localhost/` within the local